CaitHRobinson/heat-housing-trajectories/trajectories/README.md

 *Naming clusters:* We name the trajectories based on the temperatures and change over time and are relative to one another.

-**Data download:** The trajectories or clusters that each grid square is classified into are available here.
+📊 **Data download:** The trajectories or clusters that each grid square is classified into are [available here](https://github.com/CaitHRobinson/heat-housing-trajectories/blob/main/trajectories/trajectory_5km.csv).
 In the dataset 'Cluster 1' refers to 'Cooler extremes', 'Cluster 2' to 'Moderately cooler extremes', 'Cluster 3' to 'Moderately warmer extremes', 'Cluster 4' to 'Warmer extremes'.

 <img src="https://github.com/user-attachments/assets/0fdfc99b-e1ef-4ee5-a617-249dfe1c6903" width=80% height=80%>